lungproject/lungio/README.md

 4.Run Code- test_samplepatient.py with python to generate the prediction results of sample data in the folder named data.

-5.Downlad all the data from https://pan.baidu.com/s/1SSN_NrErYckkn-nAyIv9FA  (code: woiu).
+5.Downlad all the data from https://pan.baidu.com/s/1qARzx2Bk5WwaPw5rizxcWQ  (code: z2sm).
 And excted all the file into the folder named Alldata.

 6.Run Code- test_allpatient.py with python to generate the prediction results of all the input slices.
 (35 seconds are needed to run all the data)